Skip to content

 What is the best processor right now? +

-Apple M4 Max leads our Best Processors Under $2,000 list with a Specdex score of 97/100.
+Apple M4 Max leads our Best Processors Under $2,000 list.
 Apple’s M4 Max leads single-core and sits atop perf-per-watt.
 The ML-accelerator-heavy silicon choice for creators and developers staying in the Mac ecosystem.

 How often is this list updated? +